ms-soil/biogeochem-processes/report-oilpalm.md

 DATA$soc_pc<-DATA$SOC_prop_top10_C2
 ```

-Next, I apply a filter to exclude observations without country, only oil palm and clay content doesn't change more than 20%.
+Next, I apply a filter to exclude observations that don't state the country.
+We also want only oil palm observations and lastly, clay content shouldn't change more than 20%.

 ``` r
 DATA<-DATA%>%filter(Country!="")%>%filter(Landuse == "Oil palm")